Green Party of Canada candidates in the 2006 Canadian federal election: Simcoe—Grey: Peter Ellis

-Ellis is a businessman and teacher.
-He holds a Master of Science degree from McGill University in Montreal, began his career as a Biology teacher, and was a school principal for two years at Baffin Island in the Northwest Territories.
-Ellis has been president of Peachtree Manufacturing Ltd. in 1986, and has served on the CNIB Simcoe/Muskoka District Board and the Halton Regional Conservation Authority.
+Peter Ellis is a businessman and teacher.
+He holds a Master of Science degree from McGill University in Montreal.
+Ellis began his career as a Biology teacher, and was a school principal for two years at Baffin Island in the Northwest Territories.
+He has been president of Peachtree Manufacturing Ltd. in 1986, and has served on the CNIB Simcoe/Muskoka District Board and the Halton Regional Conservation Authority.

-He first campaigned for the Green Party in Simcoe—Grey in the 2004 election.
+Ellis first campaigned for the Green Party in Simcoe—Grey in the 2004 election.